pothi/wordpress-nginx/README.md

 ### Can you implement it on my server?

-Yes, of course.
-My hourly rate is USD 50 per hour.
-Please [contact me](https://www.tinywp.in/contact/) for any queries in this regard.
+Yes.
+I offer paid support and can implement it on your server.
+Minimum fee is USD50.
+Please [contact me](mailto:pothi@protonmail.com) for any queries in this regard.

 ### Have questions or just wanted to say hi?